HackerSchool/HS-API/README.md

 - DELETE /projects/{proj_name}/logo       Delete project logo
 ```
 ### Login
-The authentication is session based.
-To login and get a session use the `/login` endpoint.
+Authentication is session based.
+To login and start a session, use the `/login` endpoint.

-***
+---
 ## What now?
-I will continue to work on this project and optimize it's feattures, if anyone wants to join I would much appreciate developing a *WebApp* to wrap the API command and give a GUI to the users.
+The next step is creating a frontend.

+Known issues can be found [here](https://github.com/HackerSchool/HS-API/issues/5), and a TODO list [here](https://github.com/HackerSchool/HS-API/issues/7).

+Contributions are welcomed!

 ## CLI
 A CLI for the API is available [here](https://github.com/HackerSchool/hs-cli).